 This Letter to Health Care Providers refers specifically to potential shortages relating to surgeons' gloves and patient examination gloves.
 The following conservation strategies for use by health care organizations and personnel are categorized for a range of needs and supply levels and are intended to assist health care organizations as they determine procedures during the COVID-19 pandemic.

 The conservation strategies described below are intended to augment, and not intended to replace, specific controls and procedures developed by health care organizations, the Centers for Disease Control and Prevention (CDC), or the CDC's Healthcare Infection Control Practices Advisory Committee (HICPAC) to aid in infection prevention and control.
 These strategies are not limited to use in the care of patients infected with COVID-19.

-For medical gloves, health care providers may wish to consider these strategies and risk mitigations based on the supply needs of their health care organization.
+For medical gloves, i.e., patient examination gloves and surgeon’s health care providers may wish to consider these strategies and risk mitigations based on the supply levels of their health care organization.